vector-express/vectorexpress-api/README.md

 <img alt="Logo" src="onlight.png" width=300>

 # Vector Express - Free Vector Converting API
+### Now with DWG support!

 http://vector.express

 Vector Express is a free website and API for converting vector files.
 Made with love by [@Smidyo](https://twitter.com/smidyo)

-Runs a combination of Inkscape, SVGO and a custom made DXF (and soon DWG) converter under the hood.
+Runs a combination of Inkscape, SVGO and a custom made Autocad converter under the hood.

 ## API